Petar Stipetić: Post war

 After the war, on 10 March 2000, he was named Chief of General Staff and served until 30 December 2002, when he was retired.
 In January 2018, Stipetić suffered a stroke and died two months later in Zagreb.

+Legacy

+Stipetić is appreciated by many Croatians who describe him as: "a general who led Croatian Army to great victory", "rational, emphatic, composed and expert general with a cigarette", or "an officer and a gentleman".
+However, his contributions in defense of Croatia are often attacked by people close to Croatian Democratic Union who dislike him for refusing to join their political party during the Šušak era.

 Decorations and honors

-On 14 September 1998, Stipetić was named honorary citizen of Ogulin.
+On 14 September 1998, Stipetić was named honorary citizen of Ogulin and Vis.
 He was also decorated with several decorations: